In order to get the perfect lab grown diamond or diamond alternative, there are several factors to consider.

-The IQ Diamond relative density is very slightly lighter than a mined diamond, so ‘1 carat’ means that it is the same size equivalent as a 1 carat mined diamond even as the carat weight of the IQ Diamond is 0.93.
-For example, if you choose a 1 carat round brilliant IQ Diamond, you will be assured that it is 6.5mm across – every time – the same size as a 1 carat mined diamond of the same cut.
-We have a diamond size and colour chart for you to download if you would like more information.
+The Ethica Diamond relative density is very slightly lighter than a mined diamond, so ‘1 carat’ means that it is the same size equivalent as a 1 carat mined diamond even as the carat weight of the Ethica Diamond is 0.93.
+For example, if you choose a 1 carat round brilliant cut gemstone, you will be assured that it is 6.5mm across – every time – the same size as a 1 carat mined diamond of the same cut.
+We have a diamond carat weight chart on the following page, if you would like more information.

-Each IQ Diamond over 0.35 carat is individually laser inscribed and certified independently by The Global Gemological Research Institute, a grading authority using international standards.
+Each Ethica Diamond over 0.35 carat is individually laser inscribed and independently graded by the GRI who provide a professional and fair appraisal for gemstones using international standards.

 6. DIAMOND CONFLICT